ctu-mrs/mrs_apptainer/README.md

 ### docker

-Build script for the MRS UAV System docker image.
+Contains a build script for the MRS UAV System docker image.
 </details>

 ## Mounting host's $HOME

-By default, the host's `$HOME` directory is not mounted.
+The host's `$HOME` directory is not mounted by default.
-In order to mount the host's `$HOME` into the container, run the `./wrapper.sh` with `CONTAINED=false`.
+To mount the host's `$HOME` into the container, run the `./wrapper.sh` with `CONTAINED=false`.
-However, this will make the container's shells to source your own shell RC file.
+However, this will make the container's shells to source your shell RC file.
-In order to make the container run with the internal ROS environment, put the following code snippet into your `.bashrc` and/or `.zshrc`.
+To make the container run with the internal ROS environment, put the following code snippet into your `.bashrc` and/or `.zshrc`.
 `<mrs_singularity>` stands for the path to where you have cloned this repository.

 **BASH**: